stripe-samples/connect-direct-charge-checkout/README.md

 **Installing and cloning manually**

-If you do not want to use the Stripe CLI, you can manually clone and configure the sample yourself:
+If you do not want to use the Stripe CLI, you can manually clone the sample yourself:

 ```
 git clone https://github.com/stripe-samples/connect-direct-charge-checkout
 ```

+Make sure to configure your .env file as shown below.

 **Configuring your .env file**